 There will be NO final exam.
-Your performance in the course will be evaluated based on three aspects:
+Your performance in the course will be evaluated based on four aspects:

-- 1. Oral presentation of the assigned paper

-- 2. In-class polling questions

-- 3. Submission of audience peer evaluations
+- 1. Oral presentation of the assigned paper (50 pts) - 2.
+In-class iClicker questions (32 pts) - 3.
+Submission of audience peer evaluations (7 pts) - 4.
+Professionalism/course citizenship (10 pts)